IBM/eval-assist/README.md

 ### 2. Install the dependencies

 The following command will install the frontend and backend dependencies.
-It will install frontend dependencies using npm.
-In addition, it will install backend dependencies by creating a virtual environment, activating it and using pip to install the dependencies.
+It will install the frontend dependencies using npm.
+In addition, it will install the backend dependencies by creating a virtual environment (`venv`), activating it and using pip to install the dependencies.

 ```bash
 npm install